LandOfTheRair/landoftherair-old/README.md

 #### Internal Commands

 * `~look` - look at the ground (currently this has to be done manually, since there is no macro support)
+* `~search` - search corpses on the ground, then look.
 * `~interact` - called when clicking on something interactable
 * `~move` - called when clicking on the map to move
+* `~talk` - called automatically when doing `xxx, message` - will trigger appropriate dialog for an npc if it has any

 #### Debugging Commands